 Yes, cockroaches do sleep, but they don’t sleep during normal human sleeping hours.
 Cockroaches follow a circadian rhythm similar to that of humans, the only difference being that their active time tends to be the same as our sleeping time.

 Researchers have concluded that the activity cycle of a cockroach is made up out of 3 stages.
 The 3 stages include a period of locomotion, a period of limb or antennae movement and a period of immobility.
 The immobility period of a roach can be equated to sleeping.

 Roaches tend to become active roughly about 4 hours after dark (i.e normally the time that humans go to bed).
 This active period is followed by the immobility (sleeping) period which starts around the time that most humans wake up.

-So, how to keep roaches away while you sleep?
+So, how to keep roaches away from bed while you sleep?

 So now you know that roaches have no trouble to climb on your bed and they certainly can crawl on you at night too.
 Especially if your bed is a mess or you have been eating there.
 That’s exactly what they like and look for.

 If you wish to never see these unwanted visitors and other pests, plug in ultrasonic pest repellers at the same time you set up the bait or traps.